Erik Courtney: Filmmaking

 After graduating from UCLA, Courtney worked in feature development at James Cameron's Lightstorm Entertainment.
 In 2005, Courtney wrote and directed a four-minute real-time IMAX short film called The Persistence of Dreams.
 It was the first recreation of Abraham Lincoln's assassination to be filmed in Ford's Theatre.
 The film debuts the use of Large Format Negative Repurposing (LFNR™), a post-production process that involves zooming into an IMAX negative to create shot coverage.

 In 2008, Courtney won the Grand Prize at the Seattle Science Fiction Fantasy Short Film Festival for his film Forecast, which was also selected in September 2008 to open the Santa Monica Film Festival.

 As a visual effects artist, Courtney has worked on films including Red Riding Hood, Hitchcock, The Tourist, City of Ember, and Apocalypto, and the TV show Star Trek: Picard.

 Personal life

 His paternal grandmother is vaudeville dancer Signe Paterson.
 In January 2015, Courtney was announced as a cast member on season 2 of Bravo's reality documentary television series Newlyweds: The First Year alongside his wife, author Nadine Jolie Courtney.
-The couple lives in Santa Monica with their daughters Aurelia and Charlotte.
+The couple lives in Santa Monica.